ibm-cloud-docs/vpc/bs_snapshots_about.md

 When you take a snapshot, read and write operations from your virtual server instance to the volume continue uninterrupted.
 After volume data is retrieved, the snapshot enters a `pending` state until the snapshot is created.
 When the snapshot is successfully created and in a `stable` state, you can resume volume management activities, such as deleting, resizing, or detaching a volume.
 You can also take more snapshots.

-Volume data that is captured for the requested snapshot is encrypted while in transit from the hypervisor to {{site.data.keyword.cos_full}}.
+Volume data that is captured for the requested snapshot is encrypted while in transit from the hypervisor to the regional storage repository.
 The initial snapshot is the entire copy of your {{site.data.keyword.block_storage_is_short}} volume.
 Subsequent snapshots copy only what was changed since the last snapshot.

 You can [restore](/docs/vpc?topic=vpc-snapshots-vpc-restore) a boot or data volume from a running virtual server instance in the console, CLI, API, or Terraform.
 Restoring a data from a snapshot creates a new, fully provisioned volume.
 It does not overwrite data in the snapshot's parent volume.